 Start with sites from the Old City’s Spanish period and end up in a graveyard.

 Set your itinerary on a historical pace by starting with Spanish-period sights.
 After an introduction to the Old City’s Native American and Spanish foundation at Ponce de Leon’s Fountain of Youth Archaeological Park, glance skyward and follow the cross to Mission Nombre de Dios.

 Then, stroll a few blocks south and pass through the Old City Gates to the Colonial Quarter.
-Tour the Government House Museum, where Spanish governors once administered the colony of La Florida and current exhibits illuminate the city’s cultural past.
+Tour the Governor's House Cultural Center & Museum, where Spanish governors once administered the colony of La Florida and current exhibits illuminate the city’s cultural past.